andrade/asn1c-sgx-example/README.md

-[This](https://github.com/andrade/asn1c-sgx-example) is an example on how to use the ASN.1 to C compiler located [here](https://github.com/vlm/asn1c) inside and outside an enclave.
-I based it on release v0.9.28.
+[This](https://github.com/andrade/asn1c-sgx-example) is an example on how to use ASN.1 inside and outside an enclave.
+The backend and tool is the ASN.1 to C compiler located [here](https://github.com/vlm/asn1c).
+I based this example on release v0.9.28.

 ### Guidelines